benstemon/davidsonii_F2_ddRAD/README.md

 gatk --java-options "-Xmx4g" GenotypeGVCFs -R $genomefile -V $vcffile -O $outdir/genotyped_cohort.vcf.gz
 ```

+##VCF filtering
-## Filter for biallelic SNPs with MQ > 30 and that represent fixed differences between the two parent species
+### Filter for biallelic SNPs with MQ > 30 that represent fixed differences between the two parent species
+* See filterVCF.py
+* Requirements for this script:
+    - .vcf.gz file created from previous step must be unzipped (gunzip)
+    - Two parents, which are the last two individuals
+    - Editing parameters `nF2s` and `minIndiv` to match the number of F2s and desired minimum number of individuals for which to filter a SNP
+    - Editing parameters `invcf` and `outfile` accordingly

+### Extract single best SNP per RADtag (most data + highest rare allele frequency)
+* See find_best_snp.py

 ### Notes